-- 2 In Designer, open your project. - 3 In the Modeler, right-click the driver icon in or the driver line, then select Live > Start Driver. - 4 Continue with "Activating the Driver" on page 47.
+- 1 If you are using the Remote Loader with the driver, make sure the Remote Loader driver instance is running. - 2 In Designer, open your project. - 3 In the Modeler, right-click the driver icon or the driver line, then select Live > Start Driver. - 4 Continue with "Activating the Driver" on page 49.